kavehshahedi/java-instrumentation-buddy/readme.md

 java [OPTIONS] -javaagent:path/to/the/jib.jar=<config=configuration.yaml> -jar <program commands>
 ```

-Thank you for providing the YAML example.
-I'll complete the "Agent Configuration" section based on the information you've given.
-Here's a draft of the content:

 ### Agent Configuration

 The agent configuration is specified in a YAML file.
 This file allows you to customize various aspects of the agent's behavior.
 Below are the available configuration options: